-Or simply visit Birla Museum, MP Tribal Museum, or Indira Gandhi Rashtriya Manav Sangrahalaya – one of its kind in India to improve your level of general knowledge about the evolution of mankind, the country, and its men.
-It’s one the best place to visit with kids.
-But even as an adult it will be a great learning experience.
+Or simply visit the Birla Museum, MP Tribal Museum, or Indira Gandhi Rashtriya Manav Sangrahalaya – one of its kind in India to improve your level of general knowledge about the evolution of mankind, the country, and its men.
+It’s one of the best place to visit with kids.
+But even as an adult, it will be a great learning experience.
 And if you want to enjoy a city view visit Manubhan Tekri at Lalghati.
-Bonus is that to reach up there you can choose a ropeway or simple drive.
+The bonus is that to reach up there you can choose a ropeway or simple drive.

 Zardozi in Bhopal

 Bhopal is again a place for shopping, especially for Zari and Zardozi work handicrafts.
-Now a day we generally get everything everywhere and craze for handicrafts is increasing. but I believe shopping is more fun if you could not only just buy stuff but also able to see the hard work and history which goes behind it.
+Now a day we generally get everything everywhere and the craze for handicrafts is increasing. but I believe shopping is more fun if you could not only just buy stuff but also be able to see the hard work and history which goes behind it.
 If you want to know how zardozi work is done and visit some craftsman let me know in the comment box.
-Will give out the details of the lady which not only runs a small scale industry but also organizes tour for it.
+Will give out the details of the lady who not only runs a small-scale industry but also organizes tour for it.
 You can try your own hand and then realize how easy or difficult that work is.

-Being the capital of Madhya Pradesh, this is well connected via road, rail and air routes.
-For stay options are in abundance, suiting to all types of budget and requirement. so basically you can simply pack your bag and move to this city for a great experience.
+Being the capital of Madhya Pradesh, this is well connected via road, rail, and air routes.
+For-stay options are in abundance, suiting all types of budgets and requirements. so basically you can simply pack your bag and move to this city for a great experience.
 To explore this city completely you need a minimum of one week.

 Bhopal being part of central India was highly important for rulers.
-This led to a number of forts, religious places and important dots of history to be present around Bhopal.
+This led to a number of forts, religious places, and important dots of history being present around Bhopal.
 North it has Sanchi, towards East is Raisen fort.
 Down south, it has Bhojpur, Bhimbetka, and Hoshangabad.
 Sanchi we had already visited.
 Today’s plan was to visit the Bhimbetka.
 Next, we will take you to Raisen fort.